jonathan-r-thorpe/nmos-authorization-implementers-guide/README.md

 ### What does it do?

-- It's a guide for implementers who want to add NMOS Security to their   provides a template for AMWA NMOS Interface Specifcations.
+- It's a guide for implementers who want to add NMOS Security to their NMOS Nodes and NMOS Controllers.

 ### Why does it matter?

-- It helps ensure consistency between NMOS Specifications.
+- This implementation guide should make the job of adding NMOS Security It aims to provide easy to follow guidance  impleease thelps ensure consistency between NMOS Specifications.
 - It helps us test our continuous integration.

 ### How does it work?